Summer CAMP 2020 Frequently Asked Questions

 Is payment in full due at registration?

 You have the option to pay in full at registration or to set up an automatic installment payment plan for registrations submitted February - March.
-If selecting the installment plan a $50 non-refundable deposit holds your spot and the remaining balance is equally split into monthly installments March, April, and May and a $6.25 processing fee will be added to each installment.
+If selecting the installment plan a $50 non-refundable deposit holds your spot and the remaining balance is equally split into monthly installments on March 1, April 1, and May 1 and a $5 processing fee will be added to each installment.
 All installment camper accounts must be paid in full by May 1st or your camp registration will be cancelled and your spot will be opened for another child to fill.
 No refunds or credits will be given if a family fails to complete their installment plan but has not officially canceled their registration in writing by May 1st.

 How do I cancel my child’s camp registration if I need to?

-Email us at "Register@ForefrontArts.com" by May 1, 2019 if you need to cancel your camp registration.
-Paid-in-full cancellations before May 1, 2019 will receive a full refund, minus a $35 administrative fee, any installment processing fees, and any credit card fees.
-No refunds or credits will be given after May 1, 2019 but campers may transfer to a different camp week as long as there is space available.
+Email us at "Register@ForefrontArts.com" by May 1, 2020 if you need to cancel your camp registration.
+Paid up-front registration cancellations before May 1, 2020 will receive a full refund, minus a $35 administrative fee, any installment processing fees, and any credit card fees.
+No refunds or credits will be given after May 1, 2020 but campers may transfer to a different camp week as long as there is space available.
 Families are responsible for any price difference between the original and replacement camp weeks.
-Installment plan campers who cancel by May 1, 2019 will lose their $50 non-refundable deposit but all other tuition will be refunded.Transfer requests 7-14 days before the start of the camp week will be decided on a case-by-case basis.
+Installment plan campers who cancel by May 1, 2020 will lose their $50 non-refundable deposit but all other tuition will be refunded.Transfer requests 7-14 days before the start of the camp week will be decided on a case-by-case basis.
 No transfer or adjustments can be made less than 7 days before the start of the camp week.

 Is there a chance that a camp could be cancelled due to low enrollment?